westonkl/InterviewPrep/README.md

 - HAVING
 - ORDER BY

-What are the sql aggregate functions?
+What are the SQL aggregate functions?
 - COUNT
 - MAX/MIN
 - AVG